 How many teeth will be replaced?

-Of course a single dental implant costs less than multiple implants or the all-on-4 procedure.
+Of course a single dental implant costs less than multiple implants.
 Remember that one implant can support two teeth, two implants can support four teeth and four implants can provide support to 12 teeth.
 Some practitioners may offer a discount for multiple implants.

 Does your dental practitioner need to perform additional procedures?